 What are Universal Credit sanctions?

-A Universal Credit sanction is when you receive a cut in your benefits after failing to meeting your ‘claimant commitment’ without a good reason.
+A Universal Credit sanction is when you receive a cut in your benefits after failing to meet your ‘claimant commitment’ without a good reason.

 A sanction can last up to three years if you do this several times.